Eugleo/vista-dataset/README.md

             hf_model: ViT-bigG-14/laion2b_s39b_b160k
             # CLIP models also require the number of frames to average over
             n_frames: 32
-        # - kind: gpt
+        - kind: gpt
-        #   # GPT models require the number of frames that are used as input
+           # GPT models require the number of frames that are used as input
-        #   n_frames: 5
+           n_frames: 5
+           # GPT models also require the specific model to use (in the format you'd specify it in the OAI API)
+           model: gpt-4o
     ```

+    If you're using one of the GPT models, don't forget to put your OPENAI_API_KEY in the `.env` file.

 5. Run the experiment by running
     ```shell
     vlm evaluate [path to config file]
     ```
     This will create a new folder in `output_dir`, and inside of it, a `results.csv` with results for all the tasks, models, and videos.

-6. Optionally generate the plots by running
+6. Generate the plots by running
     ```shell
-    vlm plot --experiment-dir [...] [optional: experiment name]
+    vlm plot --experiment-dir [...] --task-dir [...] [optional: experiment name]
     ```
     If no experiment name is given, the latest experiment in `experiment-dir` is loaded by default.
 This creates a folder `plots` inside of the experiment's directory (where `results.csv` is).

+    It is recommended to create your own plotting function that will group the tasks in your dataset in the way you think is best (by default, each task is plotted separately).
+You can take a look at `plot` and `plot_alfred` in `main.py` for ideas.

 ## Tasks